farleyknight/java-lsp-diagram-generator/docs/java_lsp.md

 *   **`initialized`**: A notification sent from the client to the server after the `initialize` request has been processed.
 *   **`textDocument/didOpen`**: Notifies the server that a document has been opened by the client.
 The server will then start analyzing it.
 *   **`textDocument/definition`**: Asks the server to go to the definition of a symbol at a given text document position.
 This can be used to find the declaration of a method.
 *   **`textDocument/references`**: Finds all references to a symbol at a given text document position.
-This is essential for finding where a method is called.
+This is essential for finding where a method is called (i.e., incoming calls).
 *   **`callHierarchy/prepare`** (if supported by the Java LSP): Prepares a call hierarchy for a symbol at a given text document position.
 This is a more direct way to start building a call hierarchy.
 *   **`callHierarchy/incomingCalls`** (if supported): Resolves incoming calls for a call hierarchy item.
 *   **`callHierarchy/outgoingCalls`** (if supported): Resolves outgoing calls for a call hierarchy item.

+**Important Note on JDT LS Call Hierarchy Support (as of v1.47 / April 2025 snapshot):**
+Initial integration testing revealed that while the JDT LS server advertises `callHierarchyProvider: true` in its capabilities during initialization, it subsequently returns an error (`Unsupported request method`, code `-32601`) when the `callHierarchy/prepare` request is actually sent.

+Therefore, relying solely on the `callHierarchy/*` methods may not be feasible with this JDT LS version.

+The current implementation strategy involves:
+1. Using `textDocument/references` with `includeDeclaration: true` to find incoming calls (and the definition itself).
+2. Building outgoing call information may require a different approach, potentially combining `textDocument/definition` on symbols within a method body with AST parsing (using `java-ast`) to identify method call expressions accurately.

 If the direct `callHierarchy/*` requests are not fully supported or do not provide enough control, a combination of `textDocument/definition` and `textDocument/references`, along with AST parsing via `java-ast` for context, will be needed to recursively build the call tree.